alphagov/govuk-frontend/docs/installation/updating-with-npm.md

 ## Find out which version you're using

-You can find out which version of GOV.UK Frontend your project is using with:
+You can find out which version of GOV.UK Frontend your project is using by running:

 ```shell
 npm list govuk-frontend